analogdevicesinc/msdk/USERGUIDE.md

 ### Visual Studio Code

+Support for [Visual Studio Code](https://code.visualstudio.com/) is maintained for the MSDK and developed on the [VSCode-Maxim](https://github.com/Analog-Devices-MSDK/VSCode-Maxim) Github repository.
+This section augments the VSCode-Maxim [README](https://github.com/Analog-Devices-MSDK/VSCode-Maxim) with more detailed usage info and insight.

 #### Opening Example Projects

 Visual Studio Code is built around a "working directory" paradigm.
 The editor is always rooted in a working directory, and the main mechanism for changing that directory is **File -> Open Folder...**